besartelezi/challenge-php-guestbook/README.md

 I didn't get any of the same errors I had in the exercise prior to this one.
 That's something the cool kids call a 'big W'.

+Currently, there are two more things I want to do for this exercise:
+-[ ] Add an user input field, where they can decide how many posts they'd like to see -[ ] There's currently a bug, where if the user refreshes the page, it resubmits the user data.